 To integrate the various features mentioned above, we plan to elaborate the weighting system in FunSeq.[42].
 Constrained by selective pressure, common variations tend to arise in functionally unimportant regions.
 Thus, features that are enriched with common polymorphisms are less likely to contribute to the deleteriousness of variants and are weighted less.
 In general, features can be classified into two classes: discrete (e.g., within or outside of a given functional annotation) and continuous (e.g., the PWM change in ‘motif-breaking’).
 We will weigh these two sets of features with different strategies.

-For each discrete feature d, such as sentitive region overlap, ultraconserve region overlap, and HOT region overlap, we calculate the probability pd that it overlaps with common polymorphisms.
+For each discrete feature d, such as sentitive region overlap, ultraconserved region overlap, and HOT region overlap, we calculate the probability pd that it overlaps with common polymorphisms.
 We then calculate the information content to denote the value of discret features sd=1+pd*log2pd+(1-pd) *log2(1-pd) + θd, where θd~N(0,σ) and can be used for score optimization.

 The situation is more complex for continuous features, as different feature values have different probabilities of being observed in natural polymorphisms.
 Thus, one weight cannot suffice for varied feature values.
 For a continuous feature c , such as motif gain, motif break and GERP etc, which is associated with a value vc, the probability pcvc is firstly estimated using common variants: pcvc=#common variant v≥vc#common variant.
 The score of continuous feature is defined as scvc=1+pcvc*log2pcvc+(1-pcvc) *log2(1-pcvc).
 We then fit a smoothing curve and estimate parameters θc’s according to empirical distribution Sc ~ vc.

-The score (S) is calculated by summing up the values of all its features S=dsd+cscvc=s(θ).
+The ReEnAct score (RS) is calculated by summing up the values of all its features RS=dsd+cscvc=s(θ).
 We will also consider the feature dependency structure when calculating the scores (e.g., removing redundant features or performing dimension reduction techniques).

+[[remove eleVAR]]

 D-2-b-i Statistical framework for parameter tuning using Bayesian updates